-Council also issues tax invoices for other works they do or services they provide to the community.
-These are called sundry debtors or accounts receivable and are different to your rate account.
+Council issues tax invoices for other works or services they provide to the community.
+These are called sundry debtors or accounts receivable and are different to a rate account.

 These are for entities that need a tax invoice for work that Council does or services provided to them.
-In most instances payment for works or services will need to be made up front but there are instances where an account can be set up.
+In most instances payment for works or services will need to be made up front but there are instances where an account can be created.

-Entities that require a tax invoice may need to complete and submit a credit application form which requires an approval from management.
+Entities that require a tax invoice may need to complete and submit a credit application form which requires a Council approval.

-A link is provided below for you to register.
+With increased cost of postage and longer delivery times, electronic delivery is quicker, more convenient and envrironmentally friendly.
+Council can email your tax invoice directly to your nominated email account.
+This service is called eInvoices.
+Select the link to register.
 With the increased cost of postage and longer delivery times, electronic delivery is quicker, more convenient and environmentally friendly.

 - Please advise Council if you change your email address, or if you wish to cancel this service, by emailing firstname.lastname@example.org